 Designed for climate practitioners—advocates, social scientists, data experts and funders—the Lab promotes effective tools and tactics for engaging Americans on climate change.
 The Interactive Tools provide easy access to helpful climate change information, while the Resource Library houses research and articles related to public engagement efforts.

-The Climate Advocacy Lab is a project supported by the Skoll Global Threats Fund, in partnership with leaders from throughout the world of climate engagement.
+The Climate Advocacy Lab is a project supported by the Skoll Foundation, the McKnight Foundation, the William & Flora Hewlett Foundation, the George Gund Foundation, and the Barr Foundation in partnership with leaders from throughout the world of climate engagement.
 We welcome feedback on how to make the Lab more useful to climate engagement efforts, so please do not hesitate to get in touch with ideas on how the Lab can better serve this community.